If you have a spare four hours or so, have a look at all parts of this ITV documentary The Adventure of English. Or the first part of it anyway:

 As I’ve mentioned often before, and as the first part of the documentary covers, English is a predominantly Germanic language, with a strong influence from other languages, especially French and Latin.
 The beginnings of what would become English were found in the Frisian languages of modern-day Germany, Denmark, and the Netherlands.
 However, by looking at texts in various languages such as Dutch, German, and the various Romance languages, you’d be forgiven for thinking that English owes a lot more to Latin, either directly or indirectly, through French.

 Estimates vary as to what percentages of English words come from which languages.
 I’ve seen estimates of how of English is derived from Latin between 55% and 80%.
-I wouldn’t be surprised if, including all possible definitions of an English words, the number was closer to 80%.
+I wouldn’t be surprised if, including all possible definitions of an English word, the number was closer to 80%.
 Estimates of words derived from Germanic languages are usually between 20 and 30%.
 This surely suggests English owes more to Latin, but the situation is a little more complicated than that.
 Many Latin-based words are quite formal, or used as scientific terms, which are part of the English lexicon, but not used very often by the majority of people.
 On the other hand, a majority of the most common words we use everyday are Germanic in origin, with some estimates placing the percentage at about 80%.

 That still might seem hard to believe, as the average person will probably be able to make a little more sense of Latin-based languages when reading them.
 If you’re looking for a hospital it probably won’t be too hard in France/Wallonia (hôpital), Italy (ospedale), Portugal/Brazil (hospital), or Spain (hospital).
 It might be a little more difficult in the Netherlands/Flanders (ziekenhuis) or Germany (Krankenhaus).
-It might be a little more difficult in the Romance-language speaking countries if you’re looking for something more specific though.
+It might be a little more difficult though in the Romance-language speaking countries if you’re looking for something more specific though.
 Say you want to find the nurses’ station in a French hospital though.
 You might see a sign saying station d’infirmières, and perhaps the word station will be enough to make you think you’ve found the right place.
 But you’re not exactly sure what d’infirmières means.
 Take away the d’ and you’ve got a word that looks like infirmary.
 But you’re in a hospital with all sorts of medical words on signs: that could mean one of many things and it’s not clear that it’s the French for nurse.
 And can you just take the d’ away anyway?
 This is where the gap between Latin and modern English becomes apparent.
 Latin words will often give a very general sense of their meaning, but it can be difficult to pinpoint exactly what they mean.
 Imagine you’re in a Spanish hospital and you see a sign saying el médico.
 Is that doctor, or medicine, or medic, or something else?

 Sure, German and Dutch can be incomprehensible to beginners too, but if you squint a little, you can see their relation to English.
 Think back to ziekenhuis.
 Why, that kind of looks like sickhouse, which is kind of what a hospital is, so maybe it means hospital!
 If you read enough German and Dutch, obvious similarities to English will jump out at you.
 If you’re looking for a bar in Berlin, you’re in luck, as they call a bar a bar.
 Even if someone decided to call their bar something like Bierhaus, you can probably figure out what you can get there.
 Sure, you’ll probably notice more similarities to English while travelling in a Romance-language speaking country, but they’ll usually only give you a general sense of what they mean, whereas when you recognise a word in Dutch or German, you’ll probably know exactly what it means.